Yangfu1000/AutoArpChecker/README.md

 # AutoArpChecker
+Code by Yangfu1000

+# Conditions Of Use Or "The Dont Be A Jerk" Clause
+This is an open source program any one can use and edit.
+If you do distribute or edit it give give credit to me.

 # Purpose
 Scan your network for unknown ip addresses

 # Directions
 Make an empty folder where you will store the program Download the files to the folder